software-foundations/learning-java/coder/section_03_fundamentals/README.md

 - In this flow of conversion (->)

-1. The conversion is implicity and
+1. The conversion is implicit and
 2. We don't lose information

 - In this flow of conversion (<-)

-1. The conversion is explicity
+1. The conversion is explicit
 2. We can lose information

 ## Integer to Float